astronomer/airflow-guides/guides/airflow-great-expectations.md

 ## Use Case: Great Expectations Operator

 Now that we've set up our system to work with Great Expectations, we can start exploring how to use it in our DAGs.
-The current Great Expectations provider version uses the Great Expectations V3 API.
+The current Great Expectations provider version uses the [Great Expectations V3 API](https://docs.greatexpectations.io/docs/).

 ### Configuration

 The `GreatExpectationsOperator` runs a Checkpoint against a given dataset.
 Before you start writing your DAG, make sure you have a Data Context and Checkpoint configured.
+These can be defined as dictionaries containing the necessary [Data Context](https://github.com/astronomer/airflow-data-quality-demo/blob/main/include/great_expectations/configs/snowflake_configs.py#L14) and [Checkpoint](https://github.com/astronomer/airflow-data-quality-demo/blob/main/include/great_expectations/configs/snowflake_configs.py#L99) fields and then imported into the DAG.

 A [Data Context](https://docs.greatexpectations.io/docs/reference/data_context) represents a Great Expectations project.
 It organizes storage and access for Expectation Suites, data sources, notification settings, and data fixtures.